cap-js/docs/java/operating-applications/observability.md

 #### Log CDS Configuration

 Upon start-up, you can get an overview of the configured CDS properties.
+Use this feature to:
+- list all accepted CDS properties and double-check the running configuration
+- check for warnings of usage of deprecated properties
+- check for warnings of usage of undocumented properties

+Please note that secrets are masked.

-Turn on by setting the log level for `com.sap.cds.properties` to `DEBUG` in the _application.yaml_ file:
+Turn it on by setting the log level for `com.sap.cds.properties` to `DEBUG` in the _application.yaml_ file:

 ::: code-group
 ```yaml [srv/src/main/resources/application.yaml]